senaite/senaite.core/bika/lims/tests/doctests/ActionHandlerPool.rst

     >>> pool.num_calls
     1

-If all poerations are done by the calling code, it has to call `resume()`, which will decrease the counter by 1:
+If all operations are done by the calling code, it has to call `resume()`, which will decrease the counter by 1:

     >>> pool.resume()